Development Environment

 Please note that code additions will generally fall into these categories:

-2. Making changes to the web-based dashboard application or the client-display web-based application
+- Making changes to the web-based dashboard application

 # skills-service programmatic REST API